-Intracellular recording of the membrane potential of a pyramidal neuron in the CA1 region of the hippocampus and an extracellular recording of the CA1 pyramidal layer local field potential during a sharp-wave ripple recorded from a freely behaving mouse.
+Intracellular recording of the membrane potential of a pyramidal neuron in the CA1 region of the hippocampus (bottom), and extracellular recording of the CA1 pyramidal layer local field potential (top) during a sharp-wave ripple event.
+Recorded from a freely behaving mouse.
 In orange is a different CA1 pyramidal neuron filled with biocytin during intracellular recording, and in blue DAPI staining

 I am a neurophysiologist currently training as a postdoctoral fellow in the laboratory of Dr. Gyorgy Buzsaki at New York University.
 Previously I received my PhD from Rutgers University under the mentorship of Dr. Tibor Koos and Dr. James M. Tepper.

-I am interested in neural circuits, and how synaptic, cellular and network physiology interact to produce precisely timed neuronal and behavioral functions.
+I am interested in neural circuits, and how synaptic, cellular and network physiology interact to produce precisely timed neuronal activity in support of behavior.

 For my PhD thesis I combined optogenetic techniques with in vitro whole cell recordings and in vivo single unit recordings to discover novel cholinergic-GABAergic microcircuitry in the neostriatum.